MicrosoftDocs/win32-pr.de-de/desktop-src/Msi/session-productproperty.md

 ## <a name="property-value"></a>Eigenschaftswert

-Der Name einer Eigenschaft mit Berücksichtigung von Groß-und Kleinschreibung.
+Erforderlicher Name einer Eigenschaft, bei dem die Schreibung beachtet wird.

 ## <a name="requirements"></a>Anforderungen